ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages ZTO Express (Cayman) Inc. Investors to Inquire About Securities Class Action Investigation – ZTO

-NEW YORK, March 26, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of ZTO Express (Cayman) Inc. ZTO resulting from allegations that ZTO Express may have issued materially misleading business information to the investing public.
+/EIN News/ -- NEW YORK, March 26, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of ZTO Express (Cayman) Inc. (NYSE: ZTO) resulting from allegations that ZTO Express may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased ZTO securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.